 It was not much further along the canal, and when we saw the church steeple, we crossed a footbridge and climbed into the main street.

 To our disgust there was no shop of any kind, only a Mairie and some other offices.
 This was hard to bear for comfort-loving ramblers like us.
 It was one of those villages that we look back on with hatred, taking their lack of facilities as a personal insult.

 We had no choice but to trudge down the road towards the D976, where we would finally rejoin the Way of Vézelay and be able to use the Topoguide.
 Up till now we had only had a photocopied fragment of a TOP 100 map to go by.

 Along the way, we were startled by what sounded like someone clearing their throat into a megaphone.
 It turned out to be a donkey, which delivered itself of a good medley of brays as we walked past.

-Once again we were transported from gloom to delight in an instant.
+Once again we were transported from gloom to joy in an instant.
 Such is the way when one’s wants are as simple as those of a long-distance walker.

 Inside, there were frogs everywhere, carved, moulded, drawn, painted and photographed.
-We asked for coffee and a croissant, but got a full breakfast with orange juice, bread, butter, and jam as well.
+We asked for coffee and a croissant, but got a full breakfast with orange juice, bread, butter, and jam.

 A cyclist, who was just finishing his breakfast as we started ours, was the first of countless pilgrims we were to meet now that we were on the GR654 at last.